IceBlueMink7/Docker-Notes/My_Notes/Docker_Notes.md

 # Docker Notes

 - Why use Docker?
-- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Docker wants to make it easy to install and software on any computer or web server or any cloud-based computing platform
+- &nbsp;&nbsp;&nbsp;Docker wants to make it easy to install and software on any computer or web server or any cloud-based computing platform
-- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Save time troubleshooting and solving errors
+- &nbsp;&nbsp;&nbsp;Save time troubleshooting and solving errors
 - What is Docker?
 - &nbsp;&nbsp;&nbsp;Docker Ecosystem
 - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Docker Client